hbiom/DataViz_CT_CCR/README.md

 Let's see that.
 We just need to quantify the number of completely black masks (= no tumors).
 For later use, we also created a function returning the index of images/mask with tumors.

+Then we can collect number of slices with and without tumors for each patient into a dataframe and plot the data.

 ![alt text](https://github.com/hbiom/DataViz_CT_CCR//blob/main/img/slices_graph.png?raw=true)